sipter/restaurant_findr/README.md

 ## Restaurant finder

-We created this onlineShopping as a final project of JavaScript Course by [ReDI School](https://www.redi-school.org/)
+We created this RestaurantFinder as a final project of JavaScript Course by [ReDI School](https://www.redi-school.org/)

 ### Overview